 - Stir slowly to combine the chocolate and the cream to a smooth glaze.
-Let is cool down slightly until it reaches a slightly thickened consistency before using on the cake.
+Let it cool down slightly until it reaches a slightly thickened consistency before using on the cake.

-Decorating the chocolate sour cream pound cake with chocolate glaze
+Decorating the chocolate sour cream pound cake with chocolate ganache glaze